Jimmy Joubert

 Jimmy "Brixton Towers" Joubert (21 October 1952) was a South African footballer who played in the FPL, NPSL and NSL as a defender and then a striker later in his career.

 Swaraj

 Joubert was signed from Southern Suburbs in the 1970s.
 He helped Swaraj United win the FPL in 1977 winning the Golden Boot with 23 goals.

 Highlands Park

-At Dion Highlands Park Joubert and his team won the NPSL in 1980 only, beating Kaizer Chiefs by five points.
+At Dion Highlands Park Joubert and his team won the NPSL in 1980, beating Kaizer Chiefs by five points.

 Kaizer Chiefs

 In 1981, he joined the Chiefs under experienced coach Joe Frickleton, and they won the quadruple.

 Personal life

 His son, Mark Joubert played for Hellenic.